 TABLE OF CONTENTS

-WHY SOLAR?
+WHAT SOLAR ELECTRICITY?
 IS IT GOOD ENOUGH?

 - Solar panels will work as long as there is direct sunlight.
 Even on cloudy days, and when it is raining.